 NCPO formally reports to the Minister for Communications on cyber security policy matters, in consultation with the Prime Minister, as the Minister for National Security and Intelligence, and other Ministers as appropriate.

-A refreshed New Zealand Cyber Security Strategy, accompanying Action Plan, and a National Plan to Address Cybercrime, were released on 10 December 2015 and replace New Zealand's 2011 Cyber Security Strategy.
+A refreshed New Zealand Cyber Security Strategy, accompanying Action Plan, and a National Plan to Address Cybercrime, were released on 10 December 2015.

 - partnerships are essential